zooxdata/datascience/README.md

-## These projects were done collaborating with 3 other coursemates I met during the SGUS ModularMasters for Data Science.
+## The projects were done in collaboration with 3 other coursemates from SGUS ModularMasters for Data Science.

 **Using Excel and Regression Models**
 1. Gathering insights on Housing Price Index vs Monthly Household Median Income (v11.pptx)